irchuri/netflix_and_chill/README.md

 ```

 ## 🧠 Author
-Created by [@irchuri](https://github.com/irchuri) — with 🔥LitEnergy and a bit of tomfoolery.
+Created by [@irchuri](https://github.com/irchuri) — with 2 liters of Milkis🍓 and a bit of tomfoolery.